 Mac Build Host Detected Automatically

 When the Configuration Wizard opens, it shows instuctions for how to open the Xamarin Build Host on the Mac using Spotlight:

-On your Mac, open the Xamarin Build Host, and choose Pair.
+Choose Pair.
 The Build Host will provide you with a PIN:

 Switch back to Visual Studio and choose Next in the Configuration Wizard.
 If your Mac is correctly configured, the Wizard will list it as a possible Build Host: